 Fill in your author name.
 If you use a pen name use it now.
 The name you enter here is what will appear on your book’s page.

 As for contributors, you can add the names of people who helped to create the book.
 This is an optional field.
 It could be your book editor, foreword contributor, illustrator, cover designer, or narrator.

 Your title and subtitle will grab your reader’s attention and drive curiosity.
 But it’s the book description that will seal the deal.

-There are several reasons why your book description is an important component:
+Here's why your book description is important:

 - It is a sales page crafted to capture the interest of your reader.